Leaf & yard waste collection information

 Leave the leaves

-‘Leaving the leaves’ is a great way to support pollinators over the winter while also fertilizing your yard.
-Pollinators like bees, butterflies, moths, beetles and fireflies seek shelter in fallen leaves and dead plant stems as these natural habitats help protect them from the harsh weather.
-As the leaves decompose they add valuable nutrients to the soil and the root zone of trees.
+Support pollinators over the winter while also fertilizing your yard.
+Pollinators such as bees, butterflies, moths, beetles and fireflies seek shelter in fallen leaves and dead plant stems - these natural habitats help protect them from the harsh weather.
+As the leaves decompose, they add valuable nutrients to the soil and the root zone of trees.

-When cleaning your yard consider keeping some leaves on the ground, but be mindful of where they are stored.
-Keep leaves clear of wooden fences and structures susceptible to moisture and don’t rake or blow leaves into the street or near storm drains.
+When cleaning your yard consider keeping some leaves on the ground, but keep leaves clear of wooden fences and structures susceptible to moisture, and don’t rake or blow leaves into the street or near storm drains.

 Contact Us